AdriMark/markcraft/index.md

 # About MarkCraft

-MarkCraft is a long term Minecraft Bedrock SMP.
-It has been up for 3 years and more to come!
-We focus heavily on dedicated players within the community and are always looking for new members.
+Markcraft is a long term Minecraft Bedrock SMP that has been up for 3 years!
+We focus on dedicated players within the community and **never** reset our world.
+Although we are currently focused on content creators, everybody may apply and be considered for the server.
 [Apply Now](https://forms.gle/f9vg8Gy7FTozSfuH6)

 ---